On the Goppa morphism: Preliminaries on Goppa codes

 \subsection{Basic definitions}

-A Goppa structure of genus $g$, length $n$ and degree $d$ is a tuple $\gs:=(X,p_1,\hdots,p_n,G)$ where $X$ is a geometrically irreducible smooth projective curve of genus $g$, $p_1,\hdots,p_n$ are pair-wise different rational points of $X$ and $G$ is a divisor of degree $d$ whose support does not contain any $p_i$.
-This last condition implies that for each $p_i$ there is a Zariski open neighborhood $U_i$ of $p_i$ with $G|_{U_i}=0$, so
+A Goppa structure of genus $g$, length $n$ and degree $d$ is a tuple $\gs:=(X,p_1,\hdots,p_n,G)$ where $X$ is a geometrically irreducible smooth projective curve of genus $g$, $p_1,\hdots,p_n$ are pairwise distinct rational points of $X$ and $G$ is a divisor of degree $d$ whose support does not contain any $p_i$.
+This last condition implies that for each $p_i$ there is a Zariski open neighborhood $U_i$ of $p_i$ on which $G$ vanishes, so

 Thus, there exist canonical isomorphisms